Runner-focused recovery image used for cryotherapy and post-run recovery content

 What This Means for Runners

 That makes it useful for some runners and unnecessary for others.
-Which is exactly how this should be framed.

 If you are curious, test it during training rather than race week.
 Use it after a genuinely demanding run, compare it to how you usually recover, and decide whether the speed and convenience justify the price.